 Most of the stuff in the kitchen – pulses, spices, sugar, tea/coffee, flour need containers.
-If you are still using the plastic containers, it is time to replace them with Glass or Steel one.
+If you are still using plastic containers, it is time to replace them with Glass or Steel ones.

-If you would want to see clearly what is inside the containers, then suggest to get a transparent Glass one, otherwise, get a metal one.
+If you would want to see clearly what is inside the containers, then suggest getting a transparent Glass one, otherwise, get a metal one.

-There are many varieties that are available – make sure to get the right one which is really bio-degradable.
+There are many varieties that are available – make sure to get the right one that is really bio-degradable.